projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 6. OSPM in ACRN hypervisor checks all guests are in S5 state and shuts down whole system.

-System low power state exit process
+System Low Power State Exit Process
 ===================================

 The low power state exit process is in reverse order.
 The ACRN